 When is the Loki release date?

-Watch the Loki trailer
+Watch the Loki trailers

-For some reason Disney calls this an 'exclusive clip, but really this is a proper trailer for Loki, showing off material from across the show including some of the big new cast members:
+For some reason Disney calls this an 'exclusive clip', but really this is a proper trailer for Loki, showing off material from across the show including some of the big new cast members:

 It wouldn’t be Loki without Tom Hiddleston, so he is signed on to reprise his role as the Asgardian anti-hero.
-Also signed on to the series so far are Richard E. Grant, Sophia Di Martino, Owen Wilson and Gugu Mbatha-Raw.
+Also signed on to the series so far are Richard E. Grant, Sophia Di Martino, Wunmi Mosaku, Owen Wilson and Gugu Mbatha-Raw.

 Behind the scenes, Michael Waldron from Rick & Morty has signed on as head writer, whilst Kate Herron from Sex Education will serve as the director.